deanthing/flower-order-agent/README.md

 automatically order flowers online.
 Stagehand is absolutely goated for making browser automation more resilient and easier to maintain!

-## Features

-- 🌹 **Natural Language Automation**: Uses Stagehand to control the browser with simple English commands
-- 🧠 **AI-Powered**: Leverages LLMs to understand webpage structure and adapt to changes
-- ☁️ **Browserbase Integration**: Runs on cloud browsers for reliability and scalability
-- 🛡️ **Safe by Default**: Runs in dry-run mode to prevent accidental orders
-- 📊 **Order Summary**: Extracts and displays order details before submission

-## Prerequisites

 1. **Browserbase Account**: Sign up at [browserbase.com](https://browserbase.com)
 2. **OpenAI API Key**: Get one from